timm/tested/docs/onMath.md

 ```
 <img src="https://financetrain.sgp1.cdn.digitaloceanspaces.com/ci1.gif" align=right width=400>

-To understand the last one, recall that in a normal curve:
+To understand `SOME.div`, recall that in a normal curve:

 - 99% of values are in 2.58 standard deviations of mean (-2.58s <= X <= 2.58s)
 - 95% of values are in  1.96 standard deviations of mean (-1.96s <= X <= 1.96s)